Data-SUITE: Data-centric identification of in-distribution incongruous examples: Benchmarks Experimental Details

 When applying PCA, to learn the latent representation, we halve the dimensionality of $\Dtrain$, i.e. $d_X/2$.

 \textit{Conformal Prediction}: The two most important design decisions for conformal estimation is selecting the underlying feature-wise regressor ($g_i$) and the non-conformity score ($\mu_i$).

 We selected $g_i$, as in conventional machine learning by grid-search over different possible underlying models, evaluated on a validation set.
 We evaluate an MLP, KNN, Decision Trees and Random Forests.
-We ultimately, selected a Decision Tree to serve as the base model for all $n=|d_X|$ feature-wise regessors.
+We ultimately selected a Decision Tree to serve as the base model for all $n=|d_X|$ feature-wise regessors.
 We use the following parameters max depth=None, min samples split=2, min samples leaf=5.

-What is interesting, is that a simpler base model proved to be more effective and outperformed more parameterized models, which would require more compute.
-This is an additional, advantage of Data-SUITE.
+Interestingly, a simpler base model proved to be more effective and outperformed more parameterized models, which would require more compute.
+This is an additional advantage of Data-SUITE.
 We motivate that the simpler model might be directly related to the fact that we build feature-wise regressors, hence the mapping function is easier to approximate.

 Finally, we use the absolute error non-conformity score.
-In practice, we can use any non-conformity score, however intutively for our application where we want to approximate the true value as close as possible, the absolute error makes the most sense.
+In practice, we can use any non-conformity score, however, intuitively for our application where we want to approximate the true value as closely as possible, the absolute error makes the most sense.
 Our non-conformity score used is given by Eq. \ref{ncs} below.